Zenibaa57/Stack-Ops/README.md

 4. dns_service.hot
 5. ldap_service.hot

-*The deployment of these configuration files must follow a specific order, as described above.*
+*The deployment of these configuration files must follow a specific order, as described above with the number related to the Heat Orchestration Template (HOT) file.*

 **Here, how to deploy a stack:**